nystudio107/generator-craftinstall/README.md

 * `name:` The human-readable name of the command
 * `command:` the shell command to be executed

-By default, generator-nystudio107 doesn't execute any commands at the [ End ] phase, but you can add any that you'd like executed here.
+By default, generator-craftinstall doesn't execute any commands at the [ End ] phase, but you can add any that you'd like executed here.

 ### Sample Output

-Here's an example of the output from a `yo nystudio107` generator:
+Here's an example of the output from a `yo craftinstall` generator:

 ```
-vagrant@homestead:~/sites/testapp101$ yo nystudio107
+vagrant@homestead:~/sites/testapp101$ yo craftinstall
 [ Initializing ]
+?
+Select which install to use: (Use arrow keys)
+❯ Advanced Craft Install
+  Basic Craft Install
 [ Prompting ]
 ?
 Application name testapp
 [ Configuring ]
 { appName: 'testapp',
-  installDir: 'testapp101',
+  installDir: 'test',
-  templatesDir: 'templates' }
+  templatesDir: 'templates/advanced_craft_install' }
++ Creating Craft install folder testapp
 > Downloading files
 + Craft CMS downloading
   4385 files download and extracted successfully;)